OpenKJ/OpenKJ/README.md

 Travis CI status [![Build Status](https://travis-ci.org/coyote1357/OpenKJ.svg?branch=master)](https://travis-ci.org/coyote1357/OpenKJ)

+NOTE! - Building the current main branch on Windows or OSX will require some work and tinkering in order to get the KDE Frameworks 5 KArchive and ThreadWeaver modules compiled and working.
+Linux is my primary platform, so I haven't gotten around to seeing what's required to make it work on Windows or Mac.

 Cross-platform open source karaoke show hosting software.

 KaraokeHost is a full featured karaoke hosting program.